 - Yotpo Reviews (cloud-based eCommerce content marketing platform)

-Use them to optimize your store, upload more products, create social media profiles, integrate with third-party tools, and do more.
+Use them to optimize your Shopify store, upload more products, create social media profiles, integrate with third-party tools, and do more.
 If you want to start optimizing for search engines like Google, these SEO apps are essential.

 On-Page SEO Optimization on Shopify Website